SyncfusionExamples/blazor-pdf-viewer-classic-examples/Print/PDF Viewer in a Dialog/README.md

 # Print when PDF Viewer in a dialog component
-This sample shows how to print a PDF document when the PDF viewer is inside a Syncfusion Dialog component.
+This sample shows how to print a PDF document when the PDF viewer is inside a Syncfusion&reg; Dialog component.

 Documentation: https://blazor.syncfusion.com/documentation/pdfviewer/print